automenta/notention2/README.md

     * `PromptTemplate` structures prompts for each step.
     * `BufferMemory` stores the conversation history and error logs.

-This demonstrates how Netention v4 combines resource management, fundamental tools, and LangChain.js to create a powerful, self-improving system.
+This demonstrates how Netention combines resource management, fundamental tools, and LangChain.js to create a powerful, self-improving system.
 The unified Note model, filesystem persistence, and LangChain integration enable a streamlined, autonomous architecture.
 The system is capable of continuous operation, adapting to user needs and resource constraints without requiring constant human intervention.
 This approach allows the system to start very simply, and evolve.

-## Netention v4: Enhanced Tools & Resource Management
+## Netention: Enhanced Tools & Resource Management

-This document augments the Netention v4 specification with:
+This document augments the Netention specification with:

 * Enhanced Fundamental Tools and Composition Examples.
 * Detailed CPU/Memory Priority and Resource Management.